bbgit/bbgit.github.io/README.md

-### Conditions as of February 25, 2025 at 7:42:32 AM CST
+### Conditions as of February 25, 2025 at 7:47:52 AM CST

 Temperature: 37.80 &deg;F

 Feels like: 37.80 &deg;F

-Humidity: 93%
+Humidity: 92%

-Wind Direction: SSW
+Wind Direction: WSW

 Windspeed: 0.0 mph